In the Nursery

-In the Nursery are an English neoclassical dark wave and martial industrial band, characterized by their cinematic sound.
+In the Nursery are an English neoclassical dark wave band, characterized by their cinematic sound.
 The duo has provided soundtracks to a variety of TV programmes and films, and is known for its rescoring of silent films.

 History

 Twin brothers Klive and Nigel Humberstone were brought up in a small village west of London.
 After completing secondary school, the twins relocated to Sheffield where they went to separate college campuses.
 By 1981 they had joined with guitar player Anthony Bennett to form In the Nursery.

 Influenced by Joy Division, the trio emerged alongside the UK's industrial music scene.
 In June 1983 the band released the six-track When Cherished Dreams Come True followed by the "Witness (To a Scream)" single, both on Paragon Records, and the Sonority EP on New European Recordings.

 In 1985 the band moved to the Sweatbox label, releasing the Temper EP.
 Temper displayed a heavily industrial influenced sound, replete with screamed and shouted lyrics, grinding metal sounds, and metal percussion.

 The full-length Twins was recorded at Bradford's Flexible Response Studio without Bennett, who left the band in 1985.
 Multi-lingual vocalist Dolores Marguerite C made her debut on the Trinity EP adding French narration to "Elegy'.
 The piece took as its subject torture that occurred during the Algerian War which the band thought was most appropriately treated in French.

 Dolores and marching-styled percussionist Q — a college friend of Klive's — were added to the line-up on the subsequent Stormhorse, the soundtrack to an imaginary film that provided the cinematic blueprint for all their future recordings.
 The quartet's final recording for Sweatbox, 1988's Köda, completed the transition to a classical instrumental sound and utilised computer sequencing in the recording process for the first time.
 Köda was the band's first licensed work with Wax Trax!
 Records in the US which lead to greater exposure and an increased fan base.

 Following the collapse of Sweatbox, the band moved to Third Mind Records to complete the album L'Esprit.
 The album was recorded with engineer Steve Harris who had contributed to Köda and would feature on all the band's subsequent releases.
 Sense and Duality were followed by a logical progression to real soundtrack work on 1993's psychological drama An Ambush of Ghosts.
 Their music has also featured in Interview with the Vampire, Street Fighter II: The Animated Movie, and The Rainmaker.
 In the mid 90s the band was commissioned, as part of the Optical Music Series, to provide new scores for the silent classics The Cabinet of Dr. Caligari, Asphalt, and Man with a Movie Camera.
 Anatomy of a Poet, a concept album about the creative psyche, featured author Colin Wilson reciting romantic poetry against a lush backdrop of strings, and also included a cover version of Scott Walker's "Seventh Seal".